AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### categoryPath

-This example shows how to filter returned facets when going to a category page.
+This example shows how to filter returned facets when browsing a category page.

 `categoryPath` performs strict filtering, meaning that the facets returned are limited to the immediate children of the current category page.